lingvanex-mt/LTR/README.md

 # LTR
-Lingvanex Test References for MT Evaluation from English into a total of 30 target languages for a big variety of cases.
+LTR -- Lingvanex Test References for MT Evaluation from English into a total of 30 target languages for a big variety of cases.

 ## TEST CASES